hyojin-park-neuro/neureca/_posts/2016-06-26-ohbm-award.md

   - merit award
 last_modified_at: ""
 ---
-Dr. Hyojin Park received the 2nd Merit Award 🏆🏆 from the OHBM (Organization for Human Brain Mapping) held in Geneva, Switzerland, from June 6th to June 30th, 2016.
+Dr. Hyojin Park received the 2nd Merit Award 🏆🏆 from the OHBM (Organization for Human Brain Mapping) held in Geneva, Switzerland, 26-30 June, 2016.